AndrzejKubiak/AndrzejKubiak/README.md

 - 👋 Hi, I’m @AndrzejKubiak
-- 👀 I’m researcher focused on biomechanics of stem cell niches
+- 👀 I’m researcher focused on biomechanics of stem cell niches.
-- 🌱 I’m currently learning python, R and image analysis
+- 🌱 I’m currently learning python, R.
 - 💞️ I’m looking to collaborate on image analysis and stem cell research
-- 📫 How to reach me andrzej.jan.kubiak@gmail.com andrzej.kubiak@uj.edu.p,
+- 📫 How to reach me andrzej.jan.kubiak@gmail.com andrzej.kubiak@uj.edu.pl
-- ⚡ Fun fact: ...

 <!---
 AndrzejKubiak/AndrzejKubiak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.